Service Works Coordinator

 In addition to these youth engagement responsibilities, the Coordinator works in tandem with the Director of Service Works to develop and maintain important relationships with community partners and referral sources, including local schools, law enforcement, the Juvenile Court and Juvenile Community Corrections Officers, and non-profit organizations that are end-recipients of SW-led community service projects.

-This position contributes to the accomplishment of the Agency’s mission through the provision of planning and directing the activities of the program in Biddeford and Sanford areas and may occasionally require collaboration with the Portland location to complete assignments; working directly with students and clients, working with stakeholders, and performing administrative duties – collecting and tracking of program data; preparing program reports.
+This position contributes to the accomplishment of the Agency’s mission through the provision of planning and directing the activities of the program in Biddeford and may occasionally require collaboration with the Portland and Sanford locations to complete assignments; working directly with students and clients, working with stakeholders, and performing administrative duties – collecting and tracking of program data; preparing program reports.

 RESPONSIBILITIES: (essential functions of the job)

-Completing referral and intake documentation and process with youth and their caregivers, tracking and documenting youth progress and maintaining accurate records, and providing timely and accurate information to community stakeholders;
+Completing referral and intake documentation and process with youth and their caregivers, tracking and documenting youth progress and maintaining accurate records

-Developing and monitoring the implementation of a service plan that addresses the key areas targeted for youth improvement or change through observable and measurable goals, objectives and activities that incorporate restorative justice principles;
+Developing and monitoring the implementation of a service plan that addresses the key areas targeted for youth improvement;

-Overseeing, coaching, motivating, and assisting youth and students to full participation in restorative community service projects, including providing occasional transportation and ensuring that youth and students conduct themselves in a safe and appropriate manner while on outings;
+Overseeing, coaching, motivating, and assisting youth and students to full participation in restorative community service projects

-Mentoring and engaging youth and students through reflective dialogue about the principles of restorative justice, as applied to the reason of their referral to the Service Works program;
+Mentoring and engaging youth and students through reflective dialogue about the principles of restorative justice

 When necessary, working individually on select community service projects when youth cannot be present;